jsborjesson/lasp/EXAMPLES.md

 (def square (fn (x) (* x x)))
 (square 5) ;; => 25

-; --- More complex function examples ---
+; --- Count the amount of 5:s in a list ---

-; Count the amount of 5:s in a list
+; The list we will operate on
 (def fives (list 1 5 2 3 5 8 5)) ; 5 occurs 3 times.

 (reduce        ; Reduce takes a function(1), a starting value(2) and a list(3).